GSA/digitalgov.gov/content/posts/2019/11/2019-11-19-it-modernization-apprenticeship-experience-breaking-down-workforce-innovation-barriers-at-usda.md

 ## Impact

-> IMAGE
-> Alt text: An infographic shows how people are at the center of IT Modernization.
-A blue circle representing business needs and a yellow circle representing IT solutions overlap at the center in green to show that people are the focus.
-This relationship is the basis for a culture change.
-The four core impact categories for a culture of excellence include operational innovation, holistic growth, scalable knowledge, and diverse relationships.

 Four impact levers&mdash;Operational Innovation, Holistic Growth, Diverse Relationships, and Scalable Knowledge&mdash;help lower the barriers to workforce innovation as outlined in our findings on [closing the human-technology gap](https://digital.gov/2019/09/11/technology-transformation-begins-with-people-closing-human-technology-gap/).
 Each theme influences the way work gets done inside government.
 Improving the employee experience enables the workforce to improve service outcomes for customer citizens.

 For example, it typically takes from 18 to 24 months to secure an Authority to Operate (ATO), which is the permission to operate an application that would service citizen customer needs in a production environment.
 With a collaboration in these impact areas, Apprentices and CoE teams were able to do it in only four and a half months.

 (For more CoE success stories, check out the [USDA Direct Farm Loans Journey](https://coe.gsa.gov/coe/farm-loans/index.html) that improves customer experience and increases opportunities for America's farmers and producers.)

 ### Operational Innovation